 The Murdoch Moot Program is a high-quality and innovative moot program that provides you with the opportunity to develop your practical legal skills in a real-life setting.

 What is mooting?

 'Mooting' is a form of advocacy training where a court case is simulated.
-You prepare written arguments then present your argument before a panel of judges in our purpose built courtroom.
+You prepare written arguments and then present your argument before a panel of judges in our purpose-built courtroom.

-Our program is overseen by experienced academics and offer credit point units to competing students.
-By participating, you receive advance training in legal research, analysis and advocacy.
+Our program is overseen by experienced academics and offers credit point units to competing students.
+By participating, you receive advanced training in legal research, analysis, and advocacy.
 We see mooting as a valuable way of developing the practical skills that you will need when you enter legal practice.

 Where can mooting take you?